kyoshida14/CSCI2370-project/README.md

 # CSCI2370 Project

+A project to visualize the simulated data of Lassa fever spread.

 ## Setting up
 0. **Python version in venv needs to be the same version used your Paraview.** If you have Paraview 5.13.0, then you need Python 3.10.